Laws

 Step 2 – Gather and Complete Documents

 If the decedent left a will, the executor will complete the Affidavit and have it notarized.
-If the decedent died without a will, the documents will usually be completed by the closest distributee.[3]
-The forms can be completed online and printed for filing.[4]
+If the decedent died without a will, the document will usually be completed by the closest distributee.[3]
+The form can be completed online and printed for filing.[4]

-If the decedent only had one distributee, or the distributees are part of the decedent’s extended family, a Family Tree Affidavit must be completed and signed before a notary.[5]
+If the decedent had one distributee, if the distributees are part of the decedent’s extended family, or if there are no distributees, a Family Tree Affidavit must be completed and signed before a notary.[5]

 The voluntary administrator can use this checklist to verify that all requirements are met prior to filing.